 Video about Mesa Vista water and wildlife conservation

 The J-5 is a world-class Cutting Horse Ranch in Parker County, a region often called the "Cutting Horse Capitol of the World."
-The owner, Daniel Jaeggi and his daughter, Constance, are cutting horse competitors.
-Chubby Turner, their trainer, a former World Champion and current points leader to become the new World Champion.
-Chambers Architects integrated three antique buildings into the design of the ranch home: a Revolutionary War-era Scots barn from Schenectady County, New York, and two log homes from the 1800s.
+The owner and his daughter are cutting horse competitors.
+Dallas Architect, Steve Chambers of Chambers Architects integrated three antique buildings into the design of the ranch home: a Revolutionary War-era Scots barn from Schenectady County, New York, and two log homes from the 1800s.
 The rehabilitation of the antique structures was completed at Heritage Restorations in Waco, Texas and constructed into the home by English Heritage Homes of Texas.
 “Marriage marks" can still be seen on the timber connections of 1770s antique barn.

 Peter Goodchild was selected for the fabrication of the wood pieces because of his appreciation for un-retouched surfaces, patination, minimalist restoration and knowledge of authentic historic furniture making.
 Peter is descended from three generations of furniture designers and makers in England.
 His signature aesthetic is to stay as close as possible to historic references, whether he is making Elizabethan or Early Texas style furniture.
 From remaking horsehair bedding in England at the turn of the 20th century to receiving Royal Commissions, this small family business has a storied history.
 When King George V died in 1936, leaving the throne to Edward VIII, Edward married Wallis Simpson.
 The couple moved into the hunting lodge called Fort Belvedere, where Edward signed his abdication papers.
 Peter’s grandfather refinished all of their furniture, loose covers, carpets and curtains.
 The Goodchild family shop is located in South Ascot, where the movie industry in the UK often films motions pictures.
 On one occasion, Gregory Peck called on the Goodchilds to repair a leather seat in his Rolls Royce.